Dyspareunia: understanding and treating pain during intercourse

 Sometimes, penetration is so impossible that we speak of vaginismus.
 These contractions are uncontrolled, even though there is no abnormality linked to the genitalia.

-When it comes to diagnosingendometriosis, dyspareunia and periods are related symptoms.
+When it comes to diagnosingendometriosis, dyspareunia and painful periods are linked symptoms.
 In fact, it's not uncommon for women with endometriosis to suffer from profound dyspareunia.
 More precisely, the discomfort is felt in the lower abdomen during penetrative intercourse.
 Dyspareunia is actually a sign of lesions located near the vagina and towards the recto-vaginal area.
 However, it's difficult to be certain of the cause of the lesions when suffering from dyspareunia, apart from menopause.
 The discomfort may well be linked to inflammation accompanying superficial endometriosis, or to severe adenomyosis.

 What are the other causes of dyspareunia?